-When you have got money problems with some other banks, they put your name on a list called chexsystems.
+When you have money problems with different banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

 You can aquire a second chance checking account, and sometimes the banks will simply take off a couple capabilities to help ensure your account doesn't go into the negative once again.
 Once you get a new start with a second chance checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

 So to make things easier and never go into the negative with your second chance checking account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

 The next thing you know, the man or women ultimately cashed your check so you will have 4 fees that put your bank account in the negative.
 That could be 4 NSF fees.
 So together with your second chance bank account, you'll want to be sure you keep an eagle eye on all charges.
 You will not only develop faith along with your new bank, but you can get better at handling your dollars.